Schedule Your Free Consultation

 Wrongful Death

-Filing a Wrongful Death Claim in New York
+Seeking Justice for Wrongful Death in New York

 At Faraci Lange, LLP, we recognize that there is nothing more difficult than losing a loved one suddenly and without warning.
 If someone you care about recently passed away due to the careless, reckless, or wrongful conduct of another, we want to help you obtain justice.
 By filing a wrongful death lawsuit against the liable party, you can not only hold them accountable for the devastation they have caused, but you can also work to help prevent similar incidents from occurring in the future.